 What is the mode of delivery for courses?

-This is a face-to-face program.
+This is a face-to-face on-campus program.
 There are no online courses in the program.
-At their own discretion, individual instructors may include online components, including the option to attend class a distance.
+At their own discretion, individual instructors may include online components, including the option to attend class at a distance.

 Who will be teaching the courses?

 The courses will be taught by a combination of University of Southern Maine faculty members affiliated with the School of Education and the Muskie School of Public Service.

 Can I take a course before applying to the program?

 You need to be accepted into the program in order to enroll in a course.